 Long-range ballistic missiles are a new threat to Europe, but Israeli defense planners are more concerned about the rapid growth in lower-end rocket threats.
 The biggest growth comes from the fact that regional adversaries are being equipped with inexpensive but effective guidance systems that have tightened targeting errors to within 100-200 meters.
 That is high accuracy compared to Iraq’s rain of Scuds in 1991 that could predictably hit only large cities like Tel Aviv, Dhahran or ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Israel Sees Missile Proliferation Across The Middle East".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Israel Sees Missile Proliferation Across The Middle East".